monikatarsisia/007011/README.md

 -.
 Sync the downloaded image to a folder named ‘back up’ and delete the source file -.
 While syncing, filter the files.
 Moved all the images (files with .jpg format) and    exclude the files with .sh format

+#Assignment 5 - 2015/11/03
+A SOAP (Simple Object Access Protocol) client and server application.
+Server application provide function that return string, return addition of two integer, and return data from database.
+Client application connect to server application and access each function in server application.
+File :
+  SOAP_Client.php
+  SOAP_Server.php
+Scenario :
+-.
+Prepare/run web server (Apache)
+-.
+Make sure the source code is in the right directory -.
+Run the web program to see if it’s working (SOAP_Client) -.
+Create a database using PHP MyAdmin
+-.
+Connect the database to the server
+-.
+Run the web program (SOAP_Client)